Orange, New South Wales: Geography and Climate

 Snow-covered fields in Orange during an early snowfall in May 2005.

 Owing to its altitude, Orange has a temperate oceanic climate (Köppen Cfb), with warm summers (though with cool mornings) and cold, wet winters with frequent morning frosts.
-The city is relatively wet for an inland location owing to orographic effects from Mount Canobolas, especially during the cooler months when snow falls; Orange is the snowiest major city in Australia.
+The city is relatively wet for an inland location owing to the orographic lifting brought on by Mount Canobolas, especially during the cooler months when snow falls; Orange is the snowiest major city in Australia.

-Compared with most population centres in Australia it has colder winters, especially in terms of its daytime maximum temperatures, owing to its westerly exposure.
-In summer, the average (and absolute) maximum temperatures are also lower than in most inland centres, on account of its elevation.
+Compared with most population centres in Australia it has colder winters, especially in terms of its daytime maximum temperatures, owing to its elevation and westerly exposure.
+In summer, the average (and absolute) maximum temperatures are also lower than in most inland centres.
 Humidity is low in the summer months with the afternoon dew point typically around 10 C. The city features 99.8 clear days annually, with the majority of sunshine in the summer months, in sharp contrast to Sydney which has more sunshine in winter due to the foehn effect.

 The climate has enabled the area to be a major apple and pear producer, and a centre for cool-weather wine production.